-- 1.1.2 Purpose of the TST federation.
-Through the TST, the member colleges are bound closely together in the service of the common cause of theological education, and the federation promotes cooperation in all appropriate ways among the member colleges, with the University of Toronto, and with other educational institutions in Ontario. - 1.1.3 Institutional structure of the TST.
+1.1.2 Purpose of the TST federation

+Through the TST, the member colleges are bound closely together in the service of the common cause of theological education, and the federation promotes cooperation in all appropriate ways among the member colleges, with the University of Toronto, and with other educational institutions in Ontario.

+1.1.3 Institutional structure of the TST

 The TST is governed and administered according to a by-law under its control.
-A Board of Trustees makes governance-level decisions about the affairs of the federation.
-A Committee of Representing Members (CORM), which represents each member institution, determines matters of common administrative policy, including tuition fees and the annual calendar of dates.
-Two Academic Councils, one for the basic degree division and the other for the advanced degree division, have responsibility for academic affairs.
-The Academic Council one for the Basic Degree division is hereafter called the Basic Degree Council (or BDC).
+A Board of Trustees makes governance-level decisions about the affairs of the consortium.
+Academic Council, with representation from each member institution and the University of Toronto, establishes common academic policies and procedures, including standards for admission and graduation.

+The Academic Council has authority over all conjoint degree programs identified in Schedule "B" of the TST/UofT Memorandum of Agreement and two legacy non-conjoint programs (the MA and PhD).
+It also administers TST's authority in creating and terminating degree programs.

+The Basic Degree Committee (BDC) is an advisory and coordinating group, and has responsibilities delegated to it by the Academic Council.